decryptr/site-decrypt/content/docs/prediction-api.md

 +++
-title = "Using the web API for prediction from R" description = "Zero config captcha decrypting" weight = 10 draft = false
+title = "Using the web API for prediction" description = "Zero config captcha decrypting" weight = 10 draft = false